davidbutt/davestep/README.md

 ---

-# Why AutoStep
+# Why DaveStep

-Why does AutoStep exist?
+Why does DaveStep exist?
 The team behind AutoStep has spent years testing enterprise-level web applications using the existing Gherkin technologies (mostly SpecFlow) and while we are a big fan of these, we've also identified a couple of things we'd like to add.
 Here are a few of the useful features in AutoStep that help us with that.

 ## Defining Steps in the same Language as the Tests